xiangp126/Algorithm/bitManipulation/Single Number III.md

         for (int num : nums) {
             tsum ^= num;
         }
-        // tsum = a ^ b, assume a, b is wanted
+        // tsum = a ^ b, of which a, b is the wanted number

-        // get the least significant bit that was set
+        // Get the least significant bit that was set!
-        // assume k = 0x0000 0010
+        // assume k was 0x0000 0010
         int k = tsum & -tsum;
         for (int num : nums) {
             if (num & k) {